LeBombusP/KatanaMod/README.md

-# Fabric Example Mod
+# Katana Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License
+Adds katanas to minecraft.

+Katanas are easier make less damage than swords, but they make more damage and have shorter cooldown.

+Additionally, it adds new enchantment - "Quick Cut" that ~~even more shortens cooldown~~ currently does nothing.  * *work in progress* *

+##License
-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+CC0 - Feel free to incorporate it in your own projects.